Rafael Devers Player Props: Red Sox vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9, the first-best in MLB.

-- The White Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.56).
+- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.52).

-- The right-hander's most recent appearance came on Saturday against the Seattle Mariners, when he threw five innings, surrendering two earned runs while giving up eight hits.
+- In his last time out on Sunday against the Seattle Mariners, the righty went seven innings, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.